 Next, raise your dominant (power) hand near your chin with your non-dominant hand slightly covering your face.
 Your non-dominant foot should be about shoulder-width apart from your dominant foot.

-If available, grab a mirror and take a few practice jabs.
+Practice throwing a few jabs in front of a full-length mirror.
 Your weight should be mainly on your non-dominant leg so you can pivot and move forward with your dominant leg.
 It’s common for boxing coaches to give their students a little push on their shoulders or chest to test their balance in their stance.
 If you feel like you could handle a little push without falling over – you’re in a good stance!

 What Are The Different Boxing Stances?

-Let’s get into the specific boxing stances you might want to try.
-The two most common boxing stances are Orthodox and South Paw.
-For a brief overview of these stances check out this video (link to video).
+Let’s get into the specific boxing stances you will want to try first.
+The two most common boxing stances are Orthodox and Southpaw.
+For a step-by-step guide on the proper form for these stances, check out this video (link to video).
 But there are other, less common boxing stances as well.
-Keep in mind everyone can have their own combination of stance and guard as long as they use proper form.
+Keep in mind that everyone can have their own combination of stance and guard as long as they use proper form.

 Orthodox Boxing Stance